 Is there water and electricity at the station?

 - Yes.
 All electricity is solar generated.
 We also have our own solar-powered well and water treatment facility.
 With this in mind, we promote and practice both energy and water conservation.

-Do cell phones and internet work at the station?
+Do cell phones work at the station?

 What kind of vegetation is around the station?

 - The pinyon/juniper woodland community occupies the top of the mesa and Colorado Plateau shrubland, grasslands, and riparian communities occur in the valley below.

 - The midget-faded rattlesnake (Crotalus viridis concolor) is found in the area.
 Although it is usually non-aggressive, it does have highly effective neurotoxins and myotoxins.
 This snake should be avoided and appreciated only from a very safe distance.

 Photos of this and other Local Fauna.